amayben/camphyr/README.md

-# camphyr
+# Camphyr
 Team: Camphyr

 Group Members:
 - Nicole Kyriakopoulos (nkyriako@ucsc.edu)
 - Raymond Mai (rlmai@ucsc.edu)
 - Kirby Lam (klam18@ucsc.edu)
 - Michelle Meng (mimeng@ucsc.edu)
 - Alexander Mayben (amayben@ucsc.edu)

 Files included:
 - "Burnup Charts"    (directory)
 - "Scrum Boards"     (directory)
 - "Sprint Plans"     (directory)
 - "Sprint Reports"   (directory)
 - "Testing"	     (directory)
-	     Contains:
+  - Contains:
-		-Sprint 3 and 4 Acceptance Criteria
+    - Sprint 3 and 4 Acceptance Criteria
-		-System and Unit Test Report
+    - System and Unit Test Report
-		-Testing
+    - Testing
 - "Working Prototype"(directory)
-	     Contains:
+  - Contains:
-		-Working prototype: "Camphyr.w2p"
+    - Working prototype: "Camphyr.w2p"
-		-Team Working Agreement
+    - Team Working Agreement
-		-User Manual
+    - User Manual
-		-Working Prototype Known Problems
+    - Working Prototype Known Problems
-	- ìREADME.mdî
+    - ‚ÄúREADME.md‚Äù

 Description:
 Our site exists to give prospective writers the opportunity to flex their creative muscles and get familiar with telling stories, without needing to deal with the legwork of completing every single idea they may have as they write them.
 This site also lets other users add onto stories with their own ideas, continuing a story that another user has left unfinished.
-Every addition ìlinkî in a story posted to Camphyr is known as a ìsnippetî;
+Every addition ‚Äúlink‚Äù in a story posted to Camphyr is known as a ‚Äúsnippet‚Äù;
-itís a finite bit of text that serves to develop an unfinished story further.
+it‚Äôs a finite bit of text that serves to develop an unfinished story further.
 With Camphyr, the stories themselves are collections of snippets; every set of snippets is unique to every story.

 Key Features:
-	- Adding new stories: simply type in a title and the text of what you want your first snippet to say, and click the ìsubmitî button.
+- Adding new stories: simply type in a title and the text of what you want your first snippet to
+- say, and click the ‚Äúsubmit‚Äù button.
 You will be redirected to your story page.
-	- Searching for stories: Using the search bar on the main index page when logged in, type in a few words that describe what youíre looking for, then click the ìSearchî button.
+- Searching for stories: Using the search bar on the main index page when logged in, type in a few words that describe what you‚Äôre looking for, then click the ‚ÄúSearch‚Äù button.
 - Adding snippets to existing stories: At the bottom of the story page is a text box; to add your snippet, write your text in the text box to continue the story further, then click "submit."
 - User Profile: When logged in, the index page has a button that allows you to visit your profile.
 - Standalone Stories: Stories you write only posted onto your profile.
-Click on the ìadd storyî button, write a title and your storyís text, and hit ìsubmitî.
+Click on the ‚Äúadd story‚Äù button, write a title and your story‚Äôs text, and hit ‚Äúsubmit‚Äù.

 To set up the Web2Py server:

 	1. Navigate to the website http://web2py.com/init/default/download.
 	2. For Mac users:
-		Click on the file "For Mac"
+		Click on the file "For Mac
 		The download should begin automatically
 		Unzip the zip file that was just downloaded
 		Double click on the web2py application